 When a student approaches the Academic Office to complain about a faculty member, the associate academic vice president for instruction invites the student to meet with the faculty member privately first (see Doctrine and Covenants 42:88).
 If the student indicates that such a meeting has already taken place or the nature of the complaint is such that a meeting is not advisable, the associate academic vice president for instruction invites the student to meet with the department chair and file a formal grievance in writing.
 If a student is unsatisfied with how both the faculty member and the department chair have responded to the formal grievance, he or she may then take the complaint to the appropriate college dean for resolution.

 If either the student or the faculty member is not satisfied with the resolution of the grievance at the college dean level, a different dean, selected by the Deans' Council, convenes an impartial Grievance Review Committee to make a final determination.
-The Grievance Review Committee consists of the designated dean, who serves as the committee chair, a faculty member from the same department as the faculty member against whom the complaint was filed, a faculty member from another department, and two students from the Dean of Students Review Council.
+The Grievance Review Committee consists of the designated dean, who serves as the committee chair; a faculty member from the same department as the faculty member against whom the complaint was filed; a faculty member from another department; and two students from the Honor Code office.
 All members of the committee should be impartial and without prior substantial knowledge of the facts and circumstances of the matter.